oriolaranda/geriatric-assistant/README.md

 # geriatric-assistant
-Geriatric Assistant: A personal intelligent virtual assistant for old people.
+Geriatric Assistant: An intelligent personal virtual assistant for elderly people.
 Using NLP for creating the chatbot.

 Links d'interès (development):